jacksonjude/cloudkit_flutter/README.md

 **Whenever you make changes to your model classes or `CKCustomFieldType` subclasses**, you must regenerate object code to allow for reflection to be used within the library.
 To do this simply run `flutter pub run build_runner build lib` from the root folder of your Flutter project.

 Finally, you must indicate to the `CKRecordParser` class which model classes should be scanned.
 Do this via the `CKRecordParser.createRecordStructures(List<Type>)` function, listing the names of the local model classes.
 To scan the Schedule class for example, we would call `CKRecordParser.createRecordStructures([Schedule])`.
-This call should preferably be done in conjunction with the API Initilization, as described above.
+This call should preferably be done in conjunction with the API Initialization, as described above.

 ## Usage

 The main way to access the CloudKit API is through `CKOperation`, which is run though the `execute()` function.
 There are multiple kinds of operations, which are described below. \**More operations will be added in later versions*

 On creation, all operations require a string argument for the database (public, shared, private) to be used for the request.
 Optionally, a specific instance of a `CKAPIManager` can be passed in, although the shared instance is used by default.
-Additionally, a `BuildContext` can be optionally passed into the operation, in the offchance that an iCloud sign-in view is necessary.
+Additionally, a `BuildContext` can be optionally passed into the operation, in the off-chance that an iCloud sign-in view is necessary.

 ### CKCurrentUserOperation